 A student who has completed at least one course in the department is eligible to concentrate in Near Eastern studies.
 This course may be a language class or a course or seminar offered in any of the disciplines covered by the department.

 Students who meet the prerequisite for entrance into the department may be admitted and begin their program of concentration in the second term of sophomore year.

-The departmental language requirement is four terms (i.e., through 107 level) of Arabic, Hebrew, Persian, or Turkish.
+Students must complete four terms (i.e., through 107 level) of Arabic, Hebrew, Persian, or Turkish.
 Students are advised to begin their language training as early as possible.
-Students are encouraged, albeit not required, to continue language study at the advanced level and to utilize their chosen Near Eastern language for senior thesis research.
-The necessary language training for the A.B. degree can be acquired through a combination of language study at Princeton, intensive summer language study, and year abroad programs.
+Students are advised to begin their language training as early as possible, and are encouraged, albeit not required, to continue language study at the advanced level and to utilize their chosen Near Eastern language for senior thesis research.
+The necessary language training for the A.B. degree can be acquired through a combination of language study at Princeton, intensive summer language study, and study abroad programs.
 The department will work out with each undergraduate concentrator a language training schedule appropriate to his or her planned course of study.

-Juniors submit a proposal (including an outline and an annotated bibliography) for their Junior Independent Work in the fall semester and a completed Junior Paper in the spring semester.
-The choice of Junior Paper and Senior Thesis topics must be approved by the student's adviser.
+Students write one junior paper over the course of the year in consultation with a member of the faculty.
+Students submit a proposal (including an outline and an annotated bibliography) for their Junior Independent Work in the fall semester and a completed Junior Paper in the spring semester.
+Students are encouraged to visit the websites for NES Junior Independent Work Guidelines and important deadlines for the Junior Paper.